ELISABET LAGERSTEDT

 In all of this, writing has become a way of creating clarity, structuring, and sharing my thoughts.

 My blog (in Swedish) saw its first light in 2010 and has been followed by two books, Navigera in i Framtiden (2018, in Swedish) and Better Business Better Future (2022).
-A few ideas for the next book are already cooking.
+A few ideas for the next books are already cooking, but that will have to wait till after my PhD dissertation.

 Trusted advisor, consultant and coach